tan00001/VSWaterMark/README.md

 Display a text watermark over the Visual Studio editor.

 Ensure your name, handle, URI, or other important text is always visible on the screen.
-This can be useful for presentations, demos, screencasts, or streaming as it ensures that this text is always visible, even on photos or screen captures.
-When used with the folders option, you can mark auto-generated files with watermarks so that you do not accidentally edit files that are auto-generated.
+This can be useful for presentations, demos, screencasts, or streaming as it ensures that this text is always visible, even on photos or screen captures. *When used with the folders option, you can mark auto-generated files with watermarks so that you do not accidentally edit files that are auto-generated*.

 ![VS screenshot showing highlighted watermark](./Assets/vswatermark-example.png)